Consensys/doc.gnark/docs/HowTo/write/design_considerations.md

     Some things are more *natural* ("snark-friendly") than others to do in a circuit, and it all comes down to how constraints are represented in the [constraint system](../../Concepts/circuits.md).

-    The *numbers* used in the constraints are not integers or floats, but finite field elements (i.e. big numbers modulo a big prime $p$).
+    The *numbers* used in the constraints are not integers or floats, but finite field elements (for instance big numbers modulo a big prime $p$).

-    So when you write `a = b * c`, not only you don't have the liberty to specify *types* for these variables (ie `float`, `int`, ...) but you must worry about field overflow.
+    So when you write `a = b * c`, not only you don't have the liberty to specify *types* for these variables (for instance `float`, `int`, ...) but you must worry about field overflow.

     Some cryptographic constructs, like MiMC hash or EdDSA signature scheme, where designed to work on those field elements, and are particularly suited to be used in a zk-SNARK setting.